brem-21/New-York-Taxi-/README.md

 - ![biggest pickup zones](<images/image copy 3.png>)

-### Question 6
+### Largest tip
-- Drop off zone with the largest tip
+- Drop off zone with the largest tip.
+- For the passengers pickup in October 2019 in the zone named "East Harlem North", the drop off zone that had the largest tip
 ```sql
 SELECT
     drop_zones."Zone" AS dropoff_zone,